ktoso/rx-wiki/Scheduler.md

 });
 ```
-The `schedule(&#8239;)` method returns a `Subscription` and so you can call its `unsubscribe(&#8239;)` method to signal that it can halt work.
+The `schedule( )` method returns a `Subscription` and so you can call its `unsubscribe( )` method to signal that it can halt work.

-You can also use a version of `schedule(&#8239;)` that delays your task on the given Scheduler until a certain timespan has passed.
+You can also use a version of `schedule( )` that delays your task on the given Scheduler until a certain timespan has passed.
 The following example schedules `someTask` to be performed on `someScheduler` after 500ms have passed according to that Scheduler's clock:
 ```java
 someScheduler.schedule(someTask, 500, TimeUnit.MILLISECONDS);
 ```